MorrisLLC/grunt-war/README.md

 # grunt-war

 > Pure JavaScript implementation for creating a WAR of your project for deployment on a JVM servlet container.
+Enjoy!

 ## Getting Started
 This plugin requires Grunt `~0.4.2`